mdn/content/files/en-us/web/css/css_selectors/selector_structure/index.md

 ---
 title: CSS selector structure
-slug: Web/CSS/CSS_Selectors/Selector_structure
+slug: Web/CSS/CSS_selectors/Selector_structure
 page-type: guide
 spec-urls: https://drafts.csswg.org/selectors/
 ---

 {{CSSRef("Selectors")}}

 The CSS selector represents a particular pattern of element or elements in a tree structure.
-The term "selector" can refer to a [simple selector](#simple-selector), [compound selector](#compound-selector), or [complex selector](#complex-selector).
-When included in the `:has()` selector as a parameter, these selectors are [relative selectors](#relative-selector), representing elements relative to one or more anchor elements.
+The term "selector" can refer to a [simple selector](#simple-selector), a [compound selector](#compound-selector), or a [complex selector](#complex-selector).
+When included in the `:has()` pseudo-class as a parameter, these selectors are referred to as [relative selectors](#relative-selector), representing elements relative to one or more anchor elements.

 These selectors can be combined into a comma-separated [selector list](#selector-list).
 If any selector in a [non-forgiving selector](/en-US/docs/Web/CSS/Selector_list##valid_and_invalid_selector_lists) list is invalid, the entire selector list is invalidated.